markuslohn/asus-rog-z390i-hackintosh/docs/upgrade-to-macos-monterey.md

-# Upgrade to MacOS Monterey
+# Upgrade to macOS Monterey

 ## Upgrade OpenCore from 0.6.9 to 0.7.9